Envy-Free Allocation of Indivisible Goods via Noisy Queries: An Initial Suboptimal Upper Bound

 The proof is given in Appendix~\ref{sec:alloc_proof_upper}, and is based on a simple analysis that forms a confidence interval on the valuation of each item, and then computes a confidence width for each \emph{bundle} that equals the sum of individual confidence widths.
 Based on these confidence intervals on bundles, we can conclude that the decision rule (output the bundle with the highest estimated negative envy) will be envy-free with high probability when enough queries are taken.

 While Theorem \ref{thm:alloc_upper} is a useful starting point, it has two major limitations: \begin{itemize} \item The $m^3$ dependence turns out to be suboptimal; we will see that the correct dependence is $m^{2.5}$. \item The algorithm involves a brute force search over all possible allocations $\Ac$, and thus (at least in its current form) it is not computationally efficient. \end{itemize} Regarding the first dot point, a key weakness in the naive approach is the reliance on each individual item's confidence interval when estimating the value of an entire bundle, and implicitly assuming that the errors always accumulate in the worst manner possible (thus multiplying the amount of error by the bundle size).
+Note that this weakness concerns the \emph{analysis} rather than the algorithm itself, so it is conceivable that \cref{algo:rep} could satisfy stronger guarantees if analyzed more carefully.

 Our main upper bound will overcome these limitations via a more carefully-designed algorithm with a more careful (and significantly more challenging) mathematical analysis.